theKeithD/thmj3g-tools/README.md

 blowpack
 --------
-Encrypts a file using a non-chaining Blowfish implementation and adds a bogus LZSS header.
+Encrypts/decrypts a file using a non-chaining Blowfish implementation and adds/strips a bogus LZSS header as necessary.
 The bogus header is used by thmj3g's loader to determine the length of the original unpadded file. ...yes, really.
 It's not compressed at all.

+- If the file has an LZSS header, it is assumed to be encrypted.
+- If an encrypted file is passed in with no switches or invalid switches, the file will be ignored. (useful for batch scripts).
+- If an unencrypted file is passed in with the -d switch , the -d switch will be ignored. (also useful for batch scripts).

 ### Usage
-`blowpack filename`
+`blowpack filename [-d]`

+- `-d` will attempt to strip the LZSS header and decrypt the file.
+The program is smart enough to encrypt only what is needed, and decrypt only what is needed.

 The file is overwritten, so be careful!

 ### TODO
-- Check for existing header, don't encrypt again if the header exists (decode/strip header instead)
-- Add a decrypt/header-stripping mode
 - Allow keyfile to be specified as an argument